Memory loss: 7 tips to improve your memory

 6. Eat a healthy diet

-A healthy diet might be as good for your brain as it is for your heart.
+A healthy diet is good for your brain.
 Eat fruits, vegetables and whole grains.
 Choose low-fat protein sources, such as fish, beans and skinless poultry.
-What you drink counts, too.
+What you drink also counts.
 Too much alcohol can lead to confusion and memory loss.
-So can drug use.

-Follow your doctor's treatment recommendations for medical conditions, such as depression, high blood pressure, high cholesterol, diabetes, obesity and hearing loss.
+Follow your health care provider's advice for dealing with medical conditions, such as high blood pressure, diabetes, depression, hearing loss and obesity.
 The better you take care of yourself, the better your memory is likely to be.
-In addition, review your medications with your doctor regularly.
-Various medications can affect memory.
+Regularly review the medicines you take with your health care provider.
+Some medicines can affect memory.

 Sign up for free, and stay up to date on research advancements, health tips and current health topics, like COVID-19, plus expertise on managing health.